ocelots/ocelots/README.md

     heroku config:add FROM_EMAIL=sender@domain.com

+You will also need to specify the preferred base url:

+    heroku config:add BASE_URL=http://localhost:3000

 For local development, you can copy the SENDGRID_USERNAME and SENDGRID_PASSWORD and use them as local environment variables.